-Electricity Theft - SB 776 by Sen. Baxley (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
+Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.

 Retail Wheeling for Solar Generators - SB 456 by Sen. J. Rodriguez (D) would exempt solar-based renewable energy systems up to 2.5 MW from the definition of public utility.
-These generators would not be regulated by the PSC and could sell electricity to end-users, including existing utility customers, that are on the same property as the generator.
+These generators would not be regulated by the PSC and could sell electricity to end-users, including existing utility customers that are on the same property as the generator.
 The bill is silent as to whether these customers could be put on a special rate to ensure that the remaining customers do not subsidize the renewable generator's consumers and does not address what entity will regulate the safety of these small utilities.

 Renewable Device Taxation - SB 90 by Sen. Brandes (R) would implement Amendment 4 by excluding renewable energy source devices used for commercial purposes, such as solar panels and related equipment, from property value assessments.
 Further, the bill would exempt from ad valorem taxation renewable devices considered tangible personal property.
 The bill would grant the exemptions for all qualifying renewable devices regardless of installation date.
 The exemptions for residential and commercial renewable devices would expire on Dec.
 31, 2037.
-SB 90 passed out of its first committee.
+The bill was amended with ambiguous language this week to address solar facilities utilized by electric utilities.
+However, the stated intent is to restrict the exemption to make sure it only includes the solar facilities and does not include the grid or other equipment used to connect the arrays to the grid.
+SB 90 passed out of its second committee.